xiaofeeeeng/demo/README.md

 `git remote add origin copiedHTTPS`

+'*If the repository is being forked, then you should do the following*'

+`git remote add upstram originalrepositoryHTTPS`

 ***if there is error like fatal: refusing to merge unrelated histories, you should do***

 `git pull origin master`